MTWiley/Octoprint-On-Docker/Setup.md

 - https://store.docker.com/community/images/mrwyss/octoprint
 - https://github.com/MrWyss/octoprint-docker

 ### Create the persistent directories on the docker machine

     mkdir /docker/octoprint
-    mkdir /docker/octoprint/github
     mkdir /docker/octoprint/data

-### Build the docker image so that you have the latest version of octoprint

-docker built -t

 ### Start the octoprint container